 There are various items available for checkout by either Illumineers or students using the OC STEM Center.
-These items will be kept in the Grant Accounting office.
+These items will be kept in the OC STEM Center.
 Available items include, but are not limited to:

-- → Calculators
+- → Calculators-in the OC STEM Center

-- → Whiteboards
+- → Arduinos

-- → Textbooks
+- → Up-cycled materials